qinxinLiu/PWC-Forge-Job-Simulation-Task-2-Customer-Retention-Analysis/README.md

 ## 5. Insights

+Based on the dashboard above, the following conclusion can be drawn:

-- There are 7,043 customers, and the current churn rate is 26.5%.
+- There are `7,043` customers, and the current churn rate is `26.5%`.
+Monthly total charges and yearly total charges of all customer are approximately at `$456.1K` and  `$16.1 millions`.

-- Half of the lost customers had a subscription time of less than one year; the contract type for 88% of churned customers is a Month-to-Month contract.
+- Half of the lost customers had a subscription time of less than one year; the contract type for `88%` of churned customers is a Month-to-Month contract, therefore, the business could lose clients who have just joined.

-- Electronic check and Mailed check have noticeably higher churn rates for InternetService 'DSL'.
+- `Electronic` check and `Mailed` check have noticeably higher churn rates for` InternetService 'DSL'`.

-- Customers with a Tech Ticket tend to churn.
+- Customers open `Tech Ticket` have a higher tendency to churn.

 - Senior citizens exhibit higher customer loyalty.

-- Customers who have signed up for fewer services tend to churn.
+- Customers who have signed up for fewer services tend to churn, such as `online security`, `tech support`, and `phone serivices`.

+- Many clients experienced problems with `fiber optics`.
+Fiber optic internet service was used by up to `42%` of the consumers who left.